phetsims/function-builder/doc/equation-formats.md

 **Rules**

-Rules for generating PhET-specific format:
+Rules for generating "helpful" format:

 (1) Adjacent addition and subtraction operations are collapsed, e.g.: `+ 3 - 2 → x + 1`.
 If they collapse to zero, then the operations are dropped entirely, e.g.: `* 2 + 3 - 3 → 2x`